atmadjahenry/Final-Project/README.md

 Project Description
 ------------
 Bank loan is when a bank offers to lend money to consumers for a certain period.
 As a condition of bank loan, the borrower will need to pay a certain amount of interest per month or year.
-Loan prediction is one of the methods used by the bank to investigate their consumers are going to be the default (Charged Off) or not (Fully Paid).
+Loan prediction is one of the methods used by the bank to investigate their consumers are going to be default (Charged Off) or not (Fully Paid).
 Machine learning is a tool to make a bank loan prediction.
 With the classification method, we can predict the loan status of the consumers.
 From this dataset, we can see that around 22.64% of consumers failed to pay the loan.
 Consumers who failed to pay will make a big loss to Bank as a lender.